The short to medium automotive future is Hybrid, not electric

 ✓ They are perfect in the sprint races

-We are sorry to be out of the common opinion, but really, full electric car will be a huge flop.
+We are sorry to be out of the mainstream opinion, but really, full electric car are and will be a huge flop.

-To be clear: 30 minutes of refuelling in super charger is simply too much, moreover you will not get 100% of battery but more or less half of the maximum range….
-Ridiculous.
+To be clear: 30 minutes of refuelling in super charger is simply too much, moreover you will not get 100% of battery but more or less half of the maximum range.

 Professionals travelling on the highway have to run to work and doing businesses, they cannot waste 30 minutes of precious time at the recharging station every 150-200km.